NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Bounce is needed on collisions to avoid fluid becoming compressible too easily, however rather than just flipping velocity as I'm currently doing, will probs decompose into normal and tangential reflection components and control these.

 Also still have the issue that smoothing radius is too large, so probs will need to scale up scene units so that  minimum $h$ of $1.0$ is not an issue.
 (As resolved elsewhere, we can use $h \leq 1$ and we do so, to avoid changing the scene scale, but either option would have worked).

+If kernel radius $h$ is too larger for the particle spacing, you will see a visible gap between the particles that define the "free surface" and that lie on the boundaries vs the interior particles.

 ____